 Calibration.
-We conclude this section by exploring the quantitative implications of equations (24) and (25) under a plausible calibration of the parameters.
+We conclude this section by exploring the quantitative implications of equations (23) and (24) under a standard calibration of the parameters.
 The baseline calibration is given in Table 1.
 The parameters that determine the exchange rate offsets are the weight of the home good in home consumption, ω_H , and the elasticities ε_i , ε_m , ε_x and ε_l .

 We assume $\omega_H = 0.85$, which is approximately equal to one minus the share of imports in GDP in the US.
 We assume a logarithmic utility ($\epsilon_i = 1$).
-The elasticities for imports and exports are taken from Feenstra et al (2018).7 We adopt a Frisch elasticity of labor supply of $\frac{1}{3}$.
+The elasticities for imports and exports are taken from Feenstra et al (2018).5 We adopt a Frisch elasticity of labor supply of $\frac{1}{3}$.

-With these values, the exchange-rate offset implied by equation (24) for a uniform tariff on all imports is 0.296, i.e., a ten percent tariff on imports appreciates the currency by about 3 percent.
+With these values, the exchange-rate offset implied by equation (23) for a uniform tariff on all imports is 0.296, i.e., a ten percent tariff on imports appreciates the currency by about 3 percent.
 Since $\epsilon_i = \epsilon_m = 1$ the exchange-rate offset for a tariff on exports is 1.
 The exchange rate impact of a tariff, thus, is more than three times larger if the tariff is on exports than if it is on imports.

 The last three columns of the Table 1 report the values of the real interest rate, the coefficient on inflation in the Taylor rule and the markup coefficient in the Phillips curve.
-These parameters are necessary to compute the transition dynamics of the model, which play a role in the extensions of the model presented in the next section.
+These parameters do not appear in equations (23) and (24) but they are necessary to compute the transition dynamics of the model, which play a role in the extensions of the model presented in the next section.
 We assume a real interest rate of 5 percent.
 The Taylor rule puts a weight of 1.5 on inflation.
-The value for α ensures that the Phillips curve has the same slope as in the Calvo model where firms can change their price every year on average.8
+The value for α ensures that the Phillips curve has the same slope as in the Calvo model where firms can change their price every year on average.6 ω_H ε_i ε_l ε_m ε_x r φ α 0.85 1 1/3 1 3 0.05 1.5 1.05